-Take one capsule GliadinX® right before a meal when the food or the utensils are suspected to be cross-contaminated with gluten.
-One capsule GliadinX® contains 335 mg AN-PEP and can neutralize approximately 0.9 g of gluten, or about one third of a slice of bread.
+Take one capsule GliadinX® right before a meal when the food or the utensils are suspected to be cross-contaminated with a minor amount of gluten.
+One capsule GliadinX® can neutralize approximately 0.9 g of gluten.

 LARGE QUANTITY OF GLUTEN

-For accidental consumption of larger amount of gluten and if the amount of gluten can not be estimated, 10 capsules should be taken as soon as possible, preferably within one hour of ingestion of gluten while the gluten is still in the stomach.
-If it is possible to estimate the amount of ingested gluten, the number of capsules should be calculated based on information below.
+If it is possible to estimate the amount of ingested gluten, the number of capsules should be calculated based on the information in the table below.
+For accidental consumption of a larger amount of gluten when the amount can not be estimated, 10 capsules should be taken as soon as possible, preferably within one hour of ingestion of gluten while the gluten is still in the stomach.

 If gluten-related symptoms are already noticeable, GliadinX® can still be taken but might not be effective anymore.

 It can be challenging to determine how much gluten is contained in different types of food and a more complete chart is being developed.
 It is recommended to overestimate rather than underestimate the number of capsules.

 The maximum number of GliadinX® capsules has not been established because the enzyme contained in GliadinX® is a protease.
 This group of enzymes is naturally occurring in the stomach and are considered very safe even in large amounts.

 If it is difficult for someone to swallow capsules, they can be opened and the content can poured and into a glass of carbonated drink or water.
 It is recommended to stir the powder thoroughly in the liquid before drinking it.

 Very few negative effects have been reported, the most common one being slight and in very rare instances severe nausea.